WTTW: History

 WTTW first signed on the air on September 6, 1955, as a member station of National Educational Television (NET).
 The station was founded by a group of civic-minded Chicagoans, led by Inland Steel executive Edward R. Ryerson.
 Channel 11 came to life during the first year of the inaugural term of Mayor Richard J. Daley; Daley, Ryerson and businessman Irving B. Harris were responsible for creating WTTW, which began its life with studios and offices in Chicago's Banker's Building.
 It also had a 'working exhibit' facility at the Museum of Science and Industry in Chicago's Jackson Park.
-The WTTW call letters were chosen as the founders wanted the station to be Chicago's "Window To The World".
+The call letters WTTW were chosen as the founders wanted the station to be Chicago's "Window To The World".
 The station's transmitter was given to WTTW by the staff and management of the defunct KS2XBS, a pay television station operated by Zenith Radio Corporation on VHF channel 2 that was forced to shut down as a result of CBS owned-and-operated station WBBM-TV's relocation to that channel in July 1953.

 Ryerson recruited a young communications lawyer, Newton N. Minow, to join the station's board; Minow would serve as both chairman of the WTTW board and as Commissioner of the FCC under the administration of President John F. Kennedy.
 Irving B. Harris, Henry W. "Brick" Meers, John W. McCarter Jr., Martin J. "Mike" Koldyke and Sandra P. Guthman have served as chairman of the board for the public broadcaster in subsequent decades.
 Guthman, a member of the Polk Brothers family of Chicago, is the current chairman of the board, having served in that post since October 2003.